openedx/edx-documentation/en_us/open_edx_release_notes/source/hawthorn.rst

   right inside the HTML component itself, without having to upload files beforehand.
 * The Video Uploads page is enabled by default.
-For course teams who partner with 3Play Media and cielo24, transcripts-—including translations of transcripts-—are added to Studio automatically.​
+For course teams who partner with 3Play Media and cielo24, transcripts (including translations of transcripts) are added to Studio automatically.​
+* You can establish a password policy to require a minimum strength and complexity for passwords.
+For more information, see `Password Policy`_

 *******************************